Pavel Milyukov: "Stupidity or treason" speech

 Pavel Milyukov succeeded in firing the engines of radical protest in the country.
 Such was not his intention.

 At Progressive Bloc meetings near the end of October, Progressives and left-Kadets argued that the revolutionary public mood could no longer be ignored and that the Duma should attack the entire tsarist system or lose whatever influence it had.
 Nationalists feared that a concerted stand against the government would jeopardize the existence of the Duma and further inflame the revolutionary feelings.
 Miliukov argued for and secured a tenuous adherence to a middle-ground tactic, attacking Boris Stürmer and forcing his replacement.

 According to Stockdale, he had trouble gaining the support of his own party; at the 22–24 October Kadet fall conference provincial delegates "lashed out at Miliukov with unaccustomed ferocity.
 His travels abroad had made him poorly informed about the public mood, they charged; the patience of the people was exhausted."
 He responded with a plea to keep their ultimate goal in mind: It will be our task not to destroy the government, which would only aid anarchy, but to instill in it a completely different content, that is, to build a genuine constitutional order.
 That is why, in our struggle with the government, despite everything, we must retain a sense of proportion...
 To support anarchy in the name of the struggle with the government would be to risk all the political conquests we have made since 1905.
-The day before the opening of the Duma, the Progressist party pulled out of the bloc because they believed the situation called for more than a mere denunciation of Stürmer.
+The day before the opening of the Duma, the Progressive Party pulled out of the bloc because they believed the situation called for more than a mere denunciation of Stürmer.

 On 1 November (O.S.) the government under the pro-peace Boris Stürmer was attacked in the Imperial Duma, not gathering since February.
 Alexander Kerensky spoke first, called the ministers "hired assassins" and "cowards" and said they were "guided by the contemptible Grishka [or Grigori] Rasputin!"
 The acting president Rodzianko ordered him to leave, when calling for the overthrow of the government in wartime.
 Miliukov's speech was more than three times longer than Kerensky's, and delivered using much more moderate language.